leebri101/Chef-de-Party/README.md

 * An interactive CTA(Call-To-Action) button for the user to use.
 * A placeholder which prompts users to enter their name to start the quiz.
 * A mixture 10 of cooking/food related questions which are randomized, with 4 options at which the user is prompted to answer the question.
-* A Results/Feedback pop-up which displays the users score and a funny message to the user as well as a animated image or GIF.
+* A Results/Feedback pop-up which displays the users score and a funny custom message (dependant on the range of the score) to the user as well as a animated image or GIF.

 ### **Reused Code:**
 * Some of the code that has been used in this project have been re-used from the previous projects due to the simple and effective structure it has on the layout of the final design.